Lord-Cinders/Karlos_/README.md

 # Karlos_
-karlos is a 2 DOF arm which tries to mimic the motion of a person
+based on purpose robot from rick and morty.
+Moves by capturing the motion of the operator or using a controller.